spack/spack/lib/spack/docs/tutorial.rst

 .. rubric:: Live Demos

-These scripts will take you step-by-step through basic Spack tasks.
+These scripts will take you step by step through basic Spack tasks.
 They correspond to sections in the slides above.

   1. :ref:`basics-tutorial`